rogercampos/interpret/README.md

 For now there is no generator to copy all the views into your app, but you can do it yourself by-hand if you want to also customize them.

+Remember to load the Interpret stylesheet if you use your own layout:

+    = stylesheet_link_tag "interpret_style"

 Routes scope